WomenPlusPlus/deploy-impact-22-openedu-e/README.md

 - link: the url to the full article, you can visit this url to read or crawl the full content
 - title: the title of the article.
 - position: number of entry scraped
-- date: date of scraper's run
+- date: date of scraper's run.

 ##### Dependencies/Limitations